China Ancient Trip, Day 4-5: Xi'an

 A South Gate Barbican entrance of Xi'an behind us

-The guard tower in its Chinese construction and architectural style
+The guard tower, in its Chinese construction and architectural style,

 Tourist cycling on the walkway of the Xi'an City Wall

-The watch tower model
+The watchtower model

 Xi'an City Wall: RMB 50